Oregon Trail Reserve

 This site was made a "reserve" with the goal of preserving remnants of the Oregon Trail and educating the public about this valuable historic resource.

 Columbia Development LLC added a .4-mile gravel walking path that connects the west end of the reserve to surrounding residential neighborhoods in the Columbia Village, Surprise Valley and Homestead Rim Subdivisions.
-Located on the rim of the basalt cliffs separating Surprise Valley and Columbia Village, the new pathway provides spectacular views of the Barber Valley and Boise Foothills.
+Located on the rim of the basalt cliffs separating Surprise Valley and Columbia Village, the pathway provides spectacular views of the Barber Valley and Boise Foothills.

 Two ramps are located in the vicinity, the Beaver Dicks and the Kelton Ramp.
 The Kelton ramp is located about 500 feet NW of Highway 21 and is listed on the National Register of Historic Places.
 The ramp dates back to the early 1860s.
 It is a rock cut through the basalt rim between the second and third terraces above the Boise River.